vasnake/movieshell/README.md

 movieshell can help.

 It's a Python program with UI based on Tkinter.
+Writed and tested using MS Windows XP/Windows 7; Python 2.7

 For playing movies, two options supported:

 * [VLC media player](http://www.videolan.org/vlc/)
 * [Media Player Classic](http://mpc-hc.org/downloads/)

-For watch a movie, all you need is plug-in your ext.
+For watch a movie, all you need to do is plug-in your ext.
 USB drive to computer, start the movieshell (if autorun didn't do it) and click on button with movie name on it.
 If you click on button holding CTRL, movie will be started in alternate player.